 However, treatment can help to reduce swelling and ease any discomfort.
 This may help if you keep getting mouth ulcers or your mouth ulcer affects eating and drinking.

-Things you can do to speed up healing include:
+There are things you can do to speed up healing.

-- using a soft toothbrush to brush your teeth
+- use a soft toothbrush to brush your teeth

-You can buy several types of mouth ulcer treatment from a pharmacy.
+You can get several types of mouth ulcer treatment from a pharmacy.
 Speak to your pharmacist about the best treatment for you.
-Options include the following:

 What causes mouth ulcers?